My Gear

 Now, I already had some pieces that I love from Calvin Klein, so I decided to bring those, too.
 They’re not as quick drying, but they are wrinkle resistant, comfortable, and perfect for what I’ve read will be appropriate In Country.

 One thing about Vietnam is that the Vietnamese are very modest and yet very nonjudgemental.
 They may never wear shorts in public, but they’re never going to judge a tourist who does.
 I, however, want to respect the culture, so I am going to dress as modestly as possible—while trying to keep cool.
 Not an easy task.
-Here’s what I finally decided to pack/wear on the flight over:
+Here’s what I finally decided to pack/wear on the flight over, and most of it served me well:

-Two pairs of pants (wearing one on the plane): Calvin Klein Performance Cargo Crop Pant in black and chicory, which I wear everywhere every summer and love because they are comfy and adjustable to two lengths with the little tabs on the side.
+Two pairs of pants (wearing one on the plane): Calvin Klein Performance cargo crop pants in black and chicory (khaki), which I wear everywhere every summer and love because they are comfy and adjustable to two lengths with the little tabs on the side.
+(Note: 2025 me would go with one pair of Athleta black pants that are quick drying.)

-Two tees: Hanes Cool DRI Tee in black and fuchsia.
+Two tees: Hanes cool DRI tee in black and fuchsia.
 Quick-drying and wicking.
 Awesome.
+These were the workhorses of my trip.

 One long-sleeve top: Calvin Klein roll-sleeve top in fuchsia, which is lightweight, flowy, modest, has adjustable sleeve lengths.
-Perfect for the flight over!
+Perfect for the flight over, but next time I would wear one of my tees and the hoodie on the flight over to save packing space.

 Swim skirt: I prefer swim skirts to bikini bottoms anyway, and my black one will be perfect for Vietnam.